codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to think I was indecisive, but now I'm not sure.
+Why did the fireman wear red, white, and blue suspenders?
+To hold his pants up.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. 1 TB
+ 1. Neptune
- 2. 1 MB
+ 2. Saturn
- 3. 1 KB
+ 3. Pollux
- 4. 1GB
+ 4. Enceladus

 <details>
   <summary>Answer</summary>
-  1 MB
+  Neptune
 </details>

 ## Home Server Up-Time

-Its been **4 days** since this server shutdown
+Its been **5 days** since this server shutdown